ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Status Parameters ### {#config-repr-status-properties}

-The CBOR map includes the following status parameters.
+The CBOR map includes the following status parameters:

 * 'rt', which specifies the resource type "core.osc.gconf" associated with group-configuration resources, encoded as a CBOR text string.